Azathothas/Stars/README.md

 ## C++

+- [microsoft/terminal](https://github.com/microsoft/terminal) – The new Windows Terminal and the original Windows console host, all in the same place!
 - [canonical/multipass](https://github.com/canonical/multipass) – Multipass orchestrates virtual Ubuntu instances
 - [wangyu-/tinyfecVPN](https://github.com/wangyu-/tinyfecVPN) – A VPN Designed for Lossy Links, with Build-in Forward Error Correction(FEC) Support.
 Improves your Network Quality on a High-latency Lossy Link.
 - [wangyu-/UDPspeeder](https://github.com/wangyu-/UDPspeeder) – A Tunnel which Improves your Network Quality on a High-latency Lossy Link by using Forward Error Correction, possible for All Traffics(TCP/UDP/ICMP)